Step 1: Generate a Presentation Outline

 The key is treating ChatGPT as your content collaborator and PowerPoint as your design tool, letting each handle what it does best.

-To build a sustainable presentation workflow, save your best prompts and chains in ChatGPT Toolbox's prompt library, organize presentation conversations in folders by project or client, and use prompt chaining to automate multi-step generation.
+To build a sustainable presentation workflow, save your best prompts and chains in AI Toolbox's prompt library, organize presentation conversations in folders by project or client, and use prompt chaining to automate multi-step generation.
 Download Toolbox free from the Chrome Web Store and start creating better presentations today.

-Last updated: February 20, 2026
+Last updated: May 29, 2026

 Key Terms

-- ChatGPT Toolbox
+- AI Toolbox

 - Free Plan